-Close the pan with a tight fitting lid and cook on medium low heat until the eggs cook nicely from the bottom.
+Cover the pan with a tight-fitting lid and cook until the eggs are nicely browned from the bottom.

-Remove the lid and sprinkle 1 tsp chopped mint and 2 tbsp crumbled feta on top of the omelette.
+Remove the lid and sprinkle 1 teaspoon chopped mint and 2 tablespoon crumbled feta on top of the omelette.

 Frequently Asked Questions

 If you are serving this omelette to a crowd, making it in a casserole is a more practical way without compromising on taste.

 You will be able to make a big batch with minimal effort and the taste profile will be exactly the same as the individual portions.

 To make Greek Omelette casserole, scale the ingredients 4 times.

 Mix all the ingredients in a bowl.
 Pour the mixture into a greased 8×8 square baking tray and bake in a preheated oven (375 Degrees F) for 30-35 minutes.